camilne9/monch/website/DESIGN.md

-Monch Design
+Mönch Design

-	The concept for Monch comes from the complexities of the dining hall restrictions in the various houses.
+	The concept for Mönch comes from the complexities of the dining hall restrictions in the various houses.
 Depending on the meal and the day of the week, each house as a different policy on which house people must be a part of in order to eat in that dining hall.
 With differing hours and inconsistent time windows where restrictions exist, we decided it would be handy to have a website that parces through the information for you, and outputs a list of the dining halls that are open to you.
 This was the premise of Monch and is indeed also the function of the website now that it is